mldunbar/pins/README.md

 # Pins

-This README outlines the details of collaborating on this Ember application.
+I built this in week 9 of The Iron Yard to practice using the Ember framework.
+Users can create and save images.

-A short introduction of this app could easily go here.
+The rest of this README outlines the details of collaborating on this Ember application.

 ## Prerequisites